Site Homepage - Reunitedfamily Carr Homepage < > O'Keeffe Homepage

 Important:

-If you use internet cafe's abroad always make sure that you un-tick the boxes that ask you, if you want the computer to remember your e-mail address or Password.
-Some hotels have computers that are not controlled by ticket numbers and only require you to put money in a slot to gain access - It is very important that you log off from everything before you time-out because the next guy that puts money in the slot and looks for example, "Ebay" will find your logged in one, where he can start committing to spend on your behalf if you have not logged out.
+If you use internet cafe's or hotels computers abroad, always make sure that you un-tick the boxes that ask you, if you want the computer to remember your e-mail address or Password.
+Some hotels have computers that are not controlled by ticket numbers and only require you to put money in a slot to gain access - It is very important that you log off from everything before you time-out, because the next guy that puts money in the slot will see what you had open and looks at, for example, "Ebay" he will find that you are logged in, where he can start committing to spend on your behalf, if you have not logged out.
 So if you time-out before you log out -- Put more money in and log out

 It is essential to have an up-to-date